Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 > Tips：All the following Hive CLI examples are also applicable to Hive Beeline.
 You can try these commands out in Beeline shell.

 > Tips：All the following examples are also applicable to Alluxio in fault tolerant mode with Zookeeper.
-You can replace the Alluxio URI (alluxio://master_hostname:port/path) with Alluxio on Zookeeper URI (alluxio://zk@zookeeper_hostname1:2181,zookeeper_hostname2:2181,zookeeper_hostname3:2181/path).
+Please follow the instructions in [HDFS API to connect to Alluxio with high availability](Running-Alluxio-on-a-Cluster.md#hdfs-api).

 ### Create New Tables from Alluxio Files